Drolpik/Drolpik/README.md

 ## About me

 I am a third-year student of Applied Computer Science at the Cracow University of Technology.
-Open to work as a Javascript dev.
+Open to work as a JavaScript dev.

 ## Skills